BoLS logo Today's Tabletop & RPG News

 Advertisement

-In D&D you can be, well, not anything.
+In D&D, you can be, well, not anything.
 But you can be one of these kinds of creatures.
-Here’s an overview of D&D’s playable races.
+Here’s an overview of playable D&D 5E races.

-When it comes to Dungeons & Dragons, one of the most important decisions you can make is which race you’re playing.
-Now, we don’t have time to go into how the word “race” is inaccurate, because really it’s species.
+When it comes to Dungeons & Dragons, one of the most important decisions you can make is which D&D 5E race you’re playing.
+Now, we don’t have time to go into how the word “race” is inaccurate because really it’s species.
 And maybe culture.
 But D&D sets its own rules.

 Aarakocra

 Aarakocra are winged bird people who originally came from the Elemental Plane of Air.
 They have a storied connection to D&D’s past.
-The earliest aarakocra served the Wind Dukes of Aaqa, and were given power over the winds.
-And modern aarakocra retain some measure of that ancient gift.
+The earliest Aarakocra served the Wind Dukes of Aaqa and were given power over the winds.
+And modern Aarakocra retains some measure of that ancient gift.

-This is reflected mechanically in the Wind Caller feature which grants them the ability to cast the gust of wind spell without needing a material component, or a spell slot.
-Alongside this, they can fly and have sharp talons for a powerful unarmed strike.
+This is reflected mechanically in the Wind Caller feature, which grants this D&D race the ability to cast the gust of wind spell without needing a material component or a spell slot.
+Alongside this, they can fly and have sharp talons for a powerful, unarmed strike.

 Aarakocra make excellent caster options, as you can fly and stay out of melee range.
 Their increased mobility makes them great Monks and Rogues, as they can use those classes’ enhanced mobility to get where they need to on the battlefield.
 Similarly, playing a lightly armored Fighter or Ranger (focusing heavily on Dex) is another great option.